Minnesota Railroad Jobs

 Regardless of the company you may ultimately work for, Minnesota railroad jobs can be pretty ruthless just due to the weather alone as the state is notorious for downright nasty winters and snow falling well into the spring of the year.
 If you live in Minnesota and are interested in a railroad career the state is home to four of the six Class Is (Union Pacific, BNSF, Canadian National, and Canadian Pacific) along with two Class II, regionals and a handful of smaller Class III, shortlines.
 As such, you have a very good opportunity at landing a job with one of these companies (most likely a Class I or Class II).

 Working within the railroad industry really becomes a way of life, particularly if you hire on in with a Class I in either transportation or maintenance where one is constantly out on the road.
 Couple this with the harsh weather Minnesota has to offer and you really may want to think long and hard if a career in railroading is right for you.
 Typically, railroaders not only work long, 12-hour days but they also spend many nights away from home and in a hotel.
 While smaller railroads do offer a more predictable schedule they cannot match the excellent pay, benefits, and retirement of Class Is.
 In the end, you will have to weigh the pros and cons yourself in deciding if becoming a railroader is something you want to do.

 For college students who may be researching a career in railroading, several Class Is offer internship and graduate programs in either management or business to get your foot in the door early.
 Finally, I get a lot of e-mails about employment, job openings, and what all is involved.
 I really cannot provide anymore information than what has already been presented here.

-Class I Railroads
+Class I Railroads/Amtrak

-Progressive Rail, Inc.: Progressive Rail operates trackage in three different states and takes its paint scheme from the historic Minneapolis, Northfield & Southern Railway (whose former trackage it also operates).
-To learn more about potential employment opportunities please click here to visit their website.
+Progressive Rail, Inc.: Progressive Rail operates trackage in three different states and takes its paint scheme from the historic Minneapolis, Northfield & Southern Railway, also known as The Dan Patch Line (whose former trackage it also operates).
+Please visit Progressive Rail's website for career and contact information.